Sriram Venkatesan, FAWM

-Salaries during fellowship, whether EMS or tactical medicine, vary widely by institution.
-Applicants should contact potential fellowship programs directly for specific information.
-Fellows generally have some limited opportunities for moonlighting during fellowship.
+Salaries during fellowship vary widely by institution.
+Applicants should refer to the fellowship program’s website or contact the program directly for specific information.
+Fellows generally earn a PGY-4 salary and are provided opportunities for moonlighting during fellowship.

 PREPARING TO APPLY

-Because the field is small and the training opportunities specific to tactical medicine are extremely limited, it is difficult to quantify competitiveness.
-There is currently 1 fellowship position available per year (up to 2 concurrent fellows per year) at a single program.
+Because the field is small and training opportunities specific to tactical medicine are extremely limited, it is difficult to quantify competitiveness.
+All three programs accept one fellow annually.

 Requirements to apply